The Importance of Growing, Maintaining, and Utilising Your Brand's Social Media Community

 To understand your customer needs, you need to monitor social media platforms actively and listen and participate in discussions between members.
 Members of your brand community need to be looked after, as they can become valuable and loyal customers.

 By cultivating and maintaining your brand community, you can grow your follower base, inspire followers to post links to your parent website and provide positive customer service experiences that endear you to your customers.
 Most importantly, you can help your community feel a close connection to your brand identity.

 Utilize your brand community to build a reputation for customer service:

 Before anything else, your presence on social media is a way for customers to contact you with questions, complaints, and comments.
-Because social media is a public platform, it creates an opportunity that other forms of customer service doesn’t.
+Because social media is a public platform, it creates an opportunity for dialogue that other forms of customer service don’t.